 The Rye Water District is a distinct and separate entity.
-The Rye Water District provides drinking water and hydrant service to a substantial portion of Rye.
-The Rye Water District operates three wells, three storage tanks, a booster station, and 255 hydrants and maintains approximately 38 miles of water mains.
+The Rye Water District provides drinking water and hydrant service to a substantial portion of Rye [over 1600 customers].
+The Rye Water District operates three wells, three storage tanks, a booster station, and 263 hydrants and maintains approximately 38 miles of water mains.